rdleon/simple-pong/README.md

 You will need a C compiler SDL2 and SDL2 image extension.

-##  To install dependencies in Click the “Commit changes” button to save the image.Click the “Commit changes” button to save the image.Debian:
+##  To install dependencies in Debian:

 `$ apt install build-essential libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev`